RADAR-base/radarpipeline/docs/Why Radarpipeline.md

 The modular feature-based architecture allows you to easily extend the pipeline with custom functionality while leveraging existing components.

+### 5. **Publishing Citable Pipelines**

+Radar-pipreline supports publishing citable pipelines, making it easy to share your research methods and results with the community.
+This enhances transparency and allows others to build upon your work.

 ## 🎯 Key Advantages

 ### **Flexibility Without Complexity**